atauenis/prkiller-ng/Readme.md

 The program supports changing user interface language.
 Out of the default package there are 2 languages bundled: English and Russian.

+**Tip**: consider run Process Killer NG with Administrator rights.
+This will allow reading information about system processes and killing them.

 ## Configuring

 Process Killer NG is portable program.
 It does not saving anything on your computer.
 The program's settings are stored in `prkiller-ng.ini` file in same directory with EXE file.